The ABS print temperature is higher than PLA

-ABS filament is a must-have for FDM 3D printer users.
-Cheap, wear-resistant, and heat-resistant, acrylonitrile butadiene styrene offers a few important advantages over PLA, such as superior ductility and durability.
+Acrylonitrile butadiene styrene (ABS) filament is a must-have for FDM 3D printer users and is among the most popular materials used today.
+Cheap, wear-resistant, and heat-resistant, ABS offers a number of benefits when compared to PLA, such as superior ductility and durability.
 A good example of the thermoplastic’s value is its use in LEGO bricks, which require a good degree of toughness and flexibility so they don’t break during playtime.

-But although printing ABS has its benefits, newcomers to the material should be aware of the challenges it poses, the most significant of which is the high required ABS print temperature.
-Because ABS has a higher glass transition temperature and higher melting point than PLA, extrusion of ABS plastic requires a higher nozzle temperature.
-Additionally, since the material is also prone to warping as it cools down, it requires a heated print bed and ideally an enclosure to prevent that warping from getting too extreme.
+While ABS undoubtedly has its benefits, newcomers to the material should be aware of the challenges it poses, the most significant of which is the high required ABS print temperature.
+Because ABS has a higher glass transition temperature than PLA (105 °C vs 60 °C), extrusion of ABS plastic requires a substantially higher nozzle temperature.
+Additionally, ABS is also prone to warping as it cools down, so it requires a heated print bed and ideally an enclosure to prevent that warping from getting too extreme.

-This article serves as a quick introduction to ABS print temperature considerations.
+This article serves as a quick introduction to ABS as a 3D printing filament as well as an in depth look at ABS print temperature considerations.
 It discusses the ideal nozzle temperature, build plate temperature, and heated enclosure temperature, as well as other important additive manufacturing considerations like print speed and retraction settings.

 Recommended reading: PETG temperature considerations: Nozzle temperature, heated bed & cooling